hutaosufe/Quantitative-trading-strategy-based-on-stock-repurchase/README.md

 The year query gives a list of the Meteorites that fell to Earth on the year the user inputs.

 The location gives a single Meteorite that is closest to the location the user inputs.

+Note: The Meteorite_Landing.csv file is too large for all Meteorites to be accounted for.